 We have updated all reaction rates in the original \citetalias{NL1999} network, according to the most recent values in the UMIST \citep{McElroy2013} and KIDA \citep{KIDA2010} catalogs, and other references in Tables \ref{table:chem1} and \ref{table:chem2}.
-Notably, we have a higher rate of $\mr{C^+ + OH \rightarrow CO^+ + H}$, and a higher recombination rate of $\mr{C^+ + e \rightarrow C}$ by including both radiative and dielectronic recombination.
-These higher rates lower the electron abundance, and aid the formation of $\mr{OH_x}$ and $\mr{HCO^+}$, resulting in more efficient $\CO$ formation.
+Notably, we have a higher rate of $\mr{C^+ + OH \rightarrow CO^+ + H}$, and a higher rate of $\mr{C^+ + e \rightarrow C}$ by including both radiative and dielectronic recombination.
+These higher rates lower the electron abundance and aid the formation of $\mr{OH_x}$ and $\mr{HCO^+}$, resulting in more efficient $\CO$ formation.

-We have also modified and extended the \citetalias{NL1999} network, as described in detail in Section \ref{section:NL99_extension}.
-One important extension is the addition of grain assisted recombination of $\CII$ and $\mr{He^+}$.
-Although \citet{GC2012} concluded these grain reactions do not affect $\CO$ formation at the low cosmic ray ionization rate $\xi_\Ho=10^{-17} \mr{s^{-1} H^{-1}}$, we found that with the updated cosmic ray ionization rate $\xi_\Ho=2\times 10^{-16} \mr{s^{-1} H^{-1}}$ \citep{Indriolo2007, Indriolo2015}, these reactions are critical for $\CO$ formation at moderate densities $n \lesssim 1000~\mr{cm^{-3}}$.
+We have also modified and extended the \citetalias{NL1999} network, as described in detail in Appendix \ref{section:NL99_extension}.
+One important extension is the addition of grain-assisted recombination of $\CII$ and $\mr{He^+}$.
+Although \citet{GC2012} concluded these grain reactions do not affect $\CO$ formation at the low cosmic-ray ionization rate $\xi_\Ho=10^{-17} \mr{s^{-1} H^{-1}}$, we found that with the updated cosmic-ray ionization rate $\xi_\Ho=2\times 10^{-16} \mr{s^{-1} H^{-1}}$ \citep{Indriolo2007, Indriolo2015}, these reactions are critical for $\CO$ formation at moderate densities $n \lesssim 1000~\mr{cm^{-3}}$.
 This is because electrons formed by cosmic-ray ionization inhibit $\CO$ formation, while $\mr{He^+}$ ions formed by cosmic rays destroy $\CO$ \citep{Bisbas2015}.
-Grain assisted recombination reduces the abundance of $\mr{e}$ and $\mr{He^+}$.
-With these extensions, we have fifty reactions in total, including collisional reactions, grain assisted recombination and $\Ht$ formation, photo-dissociation by FUV radiation, and cosmic ray ionization.
+Grain-assisted recombination reduces the abundance of $\mr{e}$ and $\mr{He^+}$.
+With these extensions, we have 50 reactions in total, including collisional reactions, grain-assisted recombination and $\Ht$ formation, photodissociation by FUV radiation, and cosmic-ray ionization.